efezinoidisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 10-mirror_permissions is a script that changes the mode of the file hello to the same mode as file olleh

+- 11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and all other users.

+-